 It was a clever marketing scheme; but, it drives a fair amount of confusion.
 Google’s decision to brand their email service as “Gmail” cemented a very close, mental association.
-This brought my parents to ask a very valid question: Is Gmail the same as email?
+This brought my parents to ask a very valid question: can I use Gmail instead of email?

-No. The brand-named product “Gmail” is not the same as the underlying technology “Email”.
-Electronic mail or e-mail refers to the industry-standard method for sending and receiving mail messages with file attachments.
-Gmail is a software system operated by Google for exchanging and managing e-mail.
+Generally, you can use Gmail instead of email, however there are differences.
+“Gmail” is not the same as the underlying technology “Email”.
+Electronic mail is the industry-standard method for sending and receiving messages.
+Gmail is the cloud service from Google for exchanging and managing e-mail.

 Here are the seven main differences between Email and Gmail